rentler/tech-interview-sr/README.md

 # tech-interview-sr
-A repository for technical interview projects geared towards experienced developers.
+A base solution intended as a starting point for our sr. level technical interviews